 This is probably the easiest way for an investor to earn passive income.
 Technically, they pay you for just owning the stocks.
 When the companies represented by your stocks make a profit, they give some of them back to their stockholders.
 This called a cash dividend.
 You can reinvest this money to buy more stocks or if you need to pay or buy something, receive it in cash.

 Dividend yields are not fixed.
 They vary from year to year and they can fluctuate significantly depending on the underlying companies’ performance.
-If you are unsure which dividend stocks to buy, you can stick to the ones with the dividend aristocratic label (See our recommended high dividend stocks for 2018).
+If you are unsure which dividend stocks to buy, you can stick to the ones with the dividend aristocratic label.
 This indicates that the company has paid increasingly higher dividends for the last 25 years.

 2. Fixed income/bonds

 Interest rates have been going down for the last 30 years but bond prices have been going the other direction.
 The 10-year yield, the risk-free rate stands in the neighborhood of 2.8%.
 The Federal Funds rate is going at 1.5% and experts expect it to continue to go higher beyond this year.
 These two indicators somehow assure investors that the rates are not about to go down any lower.
 In fact, analysts expect the interest to stay low for a long time.
 Take the case of the interest rates in Japan.
 They are in the negative range because inflation has risen higher than the nominal rate.

 Bonds could be an investor’s defensive allocation in his investment portfolio.
 If an investor holds a government bond straight to maturity, it would be to his advantage.
 He can get all his coupon payments and the principal back.
 Like stocks, there are thousands of different bonds available in the market.
 Therefore, any investor must choose the ones that best suit his requirements.